Where are the best German Christmas markets?

 Rüdesheim Christmas market

 Rüdesheim combines all the highlights from a traditional German Christmas market with the natural beauty of the Rhine Valley.
-The journey from Calais will take just over 6 hours, and when you arrive, you’ll be treated to streets decorated with intricate light displays and numerous stalls all selling baked goods, hot wine and brandy punch to help keep out the cold.
+The journey from Calais will take just under 6 hours, and when you arrive, you’ll be treated to streets decorated with intricate light displays and numerous stalls selling all manner of baked goods, hot wine and brandy punch to help keep out the cold.
 Make sure you visit the ‘Drosselgasse’, which is lined with restaurants, shops, and bars, and is filled with traditional Rhineland music.

 The medieval market in Siegburg

-If you're looking for an alternative Christmas, then you should visit the Medieval Market in Siegburg.
-Just outside of Bonn, the drive from Calais takes around four hours and 15 minutes.
+If you're looking for an alternative Christmas, then you should visit the medieval market in Siegburg.
+Just outside of Bonn, the drive from Calais takes around five hours.

 On the first day of advent, the city takes a journey back in time with a festive medieval spectacle.
 Vendors dressed in period costumes, jugglers and medieval artisans put up their tents and showcase their skills and wares.
 You'll be able to buy crafty gifts for your loved ones including baskets, clothing and wooden toys.
 The absence of electricity and artificial light adds to the dim medieval glow.